DorothyTamYiLing/GWarrange/pipeline_and_output_files_description.md

 -`EndR` (genomic coordinate of the end of downstream flank)

-3. for those kmers that have passed the filter, determine their flank behaviours in each genome (behaviours could be `intact_k` (intact kmer), `mv_away` (flanks move away from each other), `swp_flk` (flanks swap in position),`mv&flp` (one flank has move away and flipped) according to the following rules:
+3. Then, determine their flank behaviours in each genome (behaviours could be `intact_k` (intact kmer), `mv_away` (flanks move away from each other), `swp_flk` (flanks swap in position),`mv&flp` (one flank has move away and flipped) according to the following rules: